microsoft/LightGBM/docs/Experiments.rst

 | Allstate  | 2867.22 s | 1355.71 s     | **348.084475 s** |
 +-----------+-----------+---------------+------------------+

-We found LightGBM is faster than xgboost on all experiment data sets.
+LightGBM ran faster than xgboost on all experiment data sets.

 Accuracy
 ''''''''

-For accuracy comparison, we used the accuracy on test data set to have a fair comparison.
+We computed all accuracy metrics only on the test data set.

 +-----------+-----------------+----------+---------------+----------+
 | Data      | Metric          | xgboost  | xgboost\_hist | LightGBM |